 To get it out, you’re going to use an amazing product called Nature’s Miracle which is actually meant for pet odors.
 The main ingredients are enzyme based detergent, Oxy Clean, and alcohol.
 You could probably make your own home version of this, but that might take some playing and tweaking to get the formula right.

-With a flooded basement, you need to act now, not after you’ve figured out a copycat formula.
+After a flood, you need to act now to eliminate basement water damage, not after you’ve figured out a copycat formula.
 Nature’s Miracle is highly effective at getting rid of odors in your rugs, including mold and mildew.

 How much Nature’s Miracle should you buy?

 This depends on how much water was in your basement.

 If you’re only working on a few spots where puddles collected, then get several gallons.
 This stuff works by pouring it directly onto the affected area, full strength.
 You’re really supposed to saturate the rug.

 Scrub in the Nature’s Miracle using a hard-bristled brush.
 You don’t have to scrub the entire rug – just focus on those trouble spots where the water puddles may have lingered for a while and begun to grow mold.
 After scrubbing, let everything sit for a bit.
 Then open the windows again and run fans for some cross ventilation.
 If it’s not summer, crank up the heat again.